 The gear system in New World is based on different tiers and gear scores.
-However, all gear including armor, has a specific level requirement as well.
-The level requirement for a specific piece of gear is based on it’s gear score.
+However, all gear including armor has a specific level requirement as well.
+The level requirement for a specific piece of gear is based on its gear score.

-Also worth noting is that higher rarity gear has a lower level requirement than lower rarity gear with the same gear score, which makes rarity of gear even more valuable.
+Also worth noting is that higher rarity gear has a lower level requirement than lower rarity gear with the same gear score, which makes the rarity of gear even more valuable.

-There’s different gear rarities in New World, and armor is no exception.
+There are different gear rarities in New World, and armor is no exception.
 The progression of rarity in gear is as follows:

-Each perk your armor has counts as a rarity point.
+Each perk on your armor counts as a rarity point.
 A gem slot and attributes also count as a rarity point, which results in a potential total of 5 rarity points.
-If an item has the maximum of 5 rarity points then it will be a Legendary item.
+If an item has a maximum of 5 rarity points then it will be a Legendary item.
 Also, the rarer the item the higher the gear score will be within the gear’s tier range.
 The number of perks (rarity points) associated with each tier of rarity is as follows: